Blollo/reactive-js/README.md

 ### `ref(value)`

-Creates a reactive reference to a primitive value.
+Creates a reactive reference to a value.
+Access and mutate through `.value`.

 ```javascript
 const count = ref(0);